reportportal/docs/docs/dashboards-and-widgets/PossibleDasboards.md

+---
+sidebar_position: 1
+sidebar_label: Possible Dashboards in ReportPortal
+---

-## Possible Dashboards in ReportPortal
+# Possible Dashboards in ReportPortal

 ReportPortal.io is a powerful tool that acquires a lot of analytics.
 With this manual, we are wanting to help you to configure simple and understandable reports for your teams.